Server (computing): Purpose

 The role of a server is to share data as well as to share resources and distribute work.
 A server computer can serve its own computer programs as well; depending on the scenario, this could be part of a quid pro quo transaction, or simply a technical possibility.
 The following table shows several scenarios in which a server is used.

 Almost the entire structure of the Internet is based upon a client–server model.
 High-level root nameservers, DNS, and routers direct the traffic on the internet.
 There are millions of servers connected to the Internet, running continuously throughout the world and virtually every action taken by an ordinary Internet user requires one or more interactions with one or more servers.
 There are exceptions that do not use dedicated servers; for example, peer-to-peer file sharing and some implementations of telephony (e.g. pre-Microsoft Skype).

 Hardware

 Hardware requirement for servers vary widely, depending on the server's purpose and its software.
-Servers are more often than not, more powerful and expensive than the clients that connect to them.
+Servers often are more powerful and expensive than the clients that connect to them.

+The name server is used both for the hardware and software pieces.
+For the hardware servers, it is usually limited to mean the high-end machines although software servers can run on a variety of hardwares.

 Since servers are usually accessed over a network, many run unattended without a computer monitor or input device, audio hardware and USB interfaces.
 Many servers do not have a graphical user interface (GUI).
 They are configured and managed remotely.
 Remote management can be conducted via various methods including Microsoft Management Console (MMC), PowerShell, SSH and browser-based out-of-band management systems such as Dell's iDRAC or HP's iLo.